 Microsoft Forms is available via the University’s access to Microsoft Office 365.
 You can use Forms to quickly and easily create custom surveys and quizzes.
 You do not need to sign up as staff and students already have access to Forms with their usual University username and password.
 You can collect responses instantly and share the form with others to collaborate provided they have a Microsoft user account.

 Qualtrics is a survey tool used extensively in psychology and the social sciences.
 Please note that access to Qualtrics requires a licence which is coming to an end (October 2023).
 For more information please see QuestionsPro.
-For information on how to access Qualtrics click here
+Learn how to access Qualtrics.

 The University is currently negotiating* a site-wide license for QuestionPro, an online survey platform.
 QuestionPro is a GDPR compliant survey software, a digital tool that enables you to design, send and analyse online surveys.
 QuestionPro is a leading survey software, enabling users to add multiple question types, logic, and personalised branding.

 The platform will be available to both staff and students.

 When using online tools or apps to collect identifiable data from research participants, you must ensure that the tool you use complies with data protection legislation.
 This includes ensuring that the data are held on servers within the European Economic Area, and restricting who has access to them.
 Tools such as Survey Monkey and Google Forms do not meet these requirements.
 Depending on the platform used, you may also be required to set up a data sharing agreement, to cover transfer of personal data to a third party.
 Please email the data protection team at email@example.com for more information and guidance.

 When collecting data from research participants please ensure that you include participant information and informed consent materials at the start, before participants progress to the survey questions.
 You must set up the survey so that it captures a record of the participant's acknowledgement that they provide informed consent to continue.